kammererN/pycipher-cli/README.md

 ## Usage:
 To call this script, first make sure Python 3.10.x is installed on your machine and that your system's PATH variable is configured accordingly.
-This project also depends on pycipher.
+This project also depends on pycipher ([install instructions](http://practicalcryptography.com/miscellaneous/pycipher/installing-pycipher/)).
 For more information, check out <https://www.python.org/downloads/>.

 Once Python is installed, you can use this script by entering the ```../src/pycipher-cli/``` directory and call it using ```python3 pyccli.py [args]```.